 - Stitches are removed after 7 to 21 days.

-- Pins that stick out of the foot are usually removed in 3 to 4 weeks.
-But in some cases they are left in place for up to 6 weeks.
+- If your doctor used pins that stick out of the foot to hold your toe in place, they are usually removed in about 4 to 6 weeks.

 - After some procedures, no weight can be put on the foot for 6 to 8 weeks.
 Then there are a few more weeks of partial weight-bearing with the foot in a special shoe or boot to keep the bones and soft tissues steady as they heal.